|

 A proper treatment of how data gets from one antenna to another requires that one do some electromagnetism; I took a risk and did the book using a rather unconventional approach in which only the potentials are considered, bypassing the electric and magnetic fields that are usually the basis of the theory, in the hopes of finding a simpler way to convey the physics.
 The exercise certainly clarified many heretofore-obscure relations for me, but you'll have to judge whether it is similarly helpful for you.

 The book opens with an introduction to the basics of wireless communications -- multiplexing, modulation, bandwidth, noise, and link budgets -- and a quick summary of IEEE 802.11 and related short-range networking standards.
 Then we discuss how radios work, and dive into antennas and propagation, these chapters being rather mathematically-intensive, though less so than in conventional treatments of electromagnetism.
 The book ends with a pair of chapters cover the RF aspects of network setup in doors and out.
 Appendices are provided on radio regulations in the US and (to a lesser extent) worldwide, RF measurement tools, reflection and matching, and some electromagnetic derivations deferred from the text.
-Finally, be it known that this is no doubt the only technical book in the world with jokes hidden in the index.
+Finally, there are jokes in the index, though fewer than in The RF in RFID, the author’s later, funnier tome in a related field.